semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ### Priority inbox

-Semgrep sends weekly emails with information on the top three backlog tasks according to Assistant.
-These emails are sent out on Monday to all organization admins.
+Semgrep sends weekly emails with information on the top three backlog tasks across all according to Assistant.
+These results provided can include information for all Semgrep products that you have enabled.
+The emails are sent out on Monday to all organization admins.

 This information is also available in Semgrep Cloud Platform on the **Dashboard** page under **Recommended tasks from Assistant**.

 ![Semgrep Assistant's priority inbox email and Dashboard view](/img/priority-inbox.png#md-width)
     *Figure*.
-Semgrep Assistant's priority inbox email and Dashboard view.
+Semgrep Assistant's priority inbox Dashboard view.

 ## Privacy and legal considerations